awsdocs/aws-security-hub-user-guide/doc_source/securityhub-findings-format-attributes.md

 **`KmsKeyId`**
 Optional
-The ARN of the AWS KMS customer master key \(CMK\) that was used to protect the volume encryption key for the volume\.
+The ARN of the AWS KMS key that was used to protect the volume encryption key for the volume\.
 **Type:** String

 **`Size`**